-#14 Updated by Lucas Di Pentima about 1 month ago
+#14 Updated by Lucas Di Pentima over 2 years ago

 Was able to handle DST without including any additional dependencies.
 Not sure how to write a test covering different DST scenarios.
 I tested it manually, though.

-#15 Updated by Peter Amstutz about 1 month ago
+#15 Updated by Peter Amstutz over 2 years ago

 Daylight savings time works.